Finnair Oyj – Annual report – 31 December 2020

 In sale and leaseback transactions, where Finnair sells and then leases back aircraft, Finnair measures the right-of-use asset arising from the leaseback at the proportion of the previous carrying amount of the asset that relates to the right-of-use retained by the Group.
 Accordingly, Finnair recognises only the amount of any gain or loss that relates to the rights transferred to the buyer-lessor.

-The classification of all leasing arrangements in the Group, determining the interest rate and lease term used in discounting the lease payments and estimating the redelivery obligations of aircraft leases require management discretion in interpretation and application of accounting standards.
+Determining the interest rate and lease term used in discounting the lease payments, estimating the redelivery obligations of aircraft leases and the classification of sublease agreements to operating and financial leases require management discretion in interpretation and application of accounting standards.